sparkyb/pype/readme.txt

 ==========================================
 Every once and a while, I'll be editing with PyPE, and I'll say, "hey, it would be neat if I could do X with PyPE".
-This is rare, though it has produced things like the draggable document list, spell check, customizable menu hotkey bindings, open module, "One PyPE", etc.
+This is rare, though it has produced things like the dragable document list, spell check, customizable menu hotkey bindings, open module, "One PyPE", etc.

 More often than not, I will be surfing the net, and someone will rant and rave